indeedeng/iwf/README.md

 When something goes wrong in your applications, here are the tips:

+* All the input/output to your workflow are stored in the activity input/output of history event.
+The input is in `ActivityTaskScheduledEvent`, output is in `ActivityTaskCompletedEvent` or in pending activity view if having errors.
-* Use query handlers like (`DumpAllInternal` or `GetCurrentTimerInfos`) in Cadence/Temporal WebUI to quickly understand the current status of the workflows.
+* Use query handlers like (`GetDataObjects` or `GetCurrentTimerInfos`) in Cadence/Temporal WebUI to quickly understand the current status of the workflows.
     * DumpAllInternal will return all the internal status or the pending states
     * GetCurrentTimerInfos will return all the timers of the pending states